wprender/cloudbreak-docs/docs/kerberos.md

 To create Hadoop users please follow the steps below.

-  * Log in via SSH to the Cloudbreak gateway node (IP address is the same as the Ambari UI)
+  * Log in via SSH to the node where the Ambari Server is (IP address is the same as the Ambari UI)

 ```
 kadmin -p [admin_user]/[admin_user]@NODE.DC1.CONSUL (type admin password)